dr-consulting/ibi_VizEdit/Supporting_Documents/Manual Mardown File.md

 Once all of the files are loaded, you should specify the column in the PPG data file with the relevant channel, the number of header rows (if any), the sampling rate of the original file, and the downsampling rate of the final file.
 Also be sure to select the number of different epoch lengths you would like to see in the timeseries data files created by the program (the default is to output all options).

-After you have specified all of the mandatory and optional information on the opening screen, click the green `Load File Settings` located in the bottom left of the browser window.
+After you have specified all of the mandatory and optional information on the opening screen, click the green `Load File Settings` button located in the bottom left of the browser window.
 If everything goes according to plan, the directory and files will load and you will see their system paths displayed beneath them as in the example below:

 #### When Loading Works

 ![Loaded correctly](C:\Users\Mbars\Documents\GitHub\IBI_VizEdit\Supporting_Documents\Loaded correctly.PNG)

+Once uploaded, folder and file information will populate (see image above) in the window - providing a visual indication that your data is ready for the next processing step.
+If you are working with particularly large files, you may need to be patient as the program loads the data.
 Additionally, if everything has loaded correctly, when you navigate to the `Processing Panel` you will see the timing information for the specifc file displayed on the right side of the window.

 #### Timing Information in IBI VizEdit